SpektraSystems/Azure-Arc-for-Kubernetes/03-Onboard-Kubernetes-Cluster-to-Azure-Arc.md

    ![](./images/arc-0021.png)

 2. You can also View this resource on the Azure portal.
+Navigate to https://portal.azure.com, login with the credentials provided in the Lab Environment Tab on the right.
 Once you have the portal open in your browser, navigate to the resource group and there will be a resource with type **Azure Arc enabled Kubernetes resource**

    ![](./images/arc-0013.png)